Are you in a saturated market? If so, I got good news. UX is the absolute differentiator. Improve your UX, and you improve your market standing.

 Embed self-reported metrics into your internal processes.
 Regular qualitative interviews and Likert scale surveys are essential for maintaining user satisfaction.
 The question is what you should ask.

-It’s typical to integrate NPS surveys into the product experience.
+It’s typical to integrate NPS surveys into the product experience to gather quantitative data on customer experience.
 This should also ensure you’re getting a good number of answers across time.

 Behavioral Metrics